mrafique-deqode/github-api-task/README.md

 ## Installation
-Install PostgreSQL on system if not there

-Change the configuration in db.config.js according to your PG Setup

-After completing the above process, run the below command to start the application
+To start the application run the below command

 ```bash
 docker-compose up